Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Introduction

 \section{Introduction}

 Continual learning agents, capable of acquiring new knowledge and skills over time, are essential for environments that constantly change \cite{abel2024definition,khetarpal2022towards}.
 One central challenge for continual learning systems is balancing the retention of previously learned knowledge with the acquisition of new knowledge—a concept known as the stability-plasticity dilemma \cite{schwarz2018progress}.
-This dilemma is relevant in many real life application domains such as the train scheduling problem (TSP), where environmental conditions (i.e routes, schedules) and agent behaviors (i.e train characteristics) are constantly changing, and the search space is vast.
+This dilemma is relevant in many application domains such as the train scheduling problem (TSP), where environmental conditions (i.e. routes, schedules) and agent behaviors (i.e. train characteristics) are constantly changing, and the search space is vast.
 TSP is inherently complex.
-Even in simplified scenarios, agents often require considerable time to converge on optimal solutions \cite{toth2002vehicle}.
+Even in simplified scenarios, agents often require considerable time to converge to optimal solutions \cite{toth2002vehicle}.

 \looseness=-1 One approach to address the complexity of TSP is curriculum learning, which introduces a sequence of environments that gradually increase in difficulty, allowing the agent to build upon previously acquired skills \cite{narvekar2020curriculum}.
 This approach mirrors how humans learn, starting with simpler concepts and progressively tackling more complex ones.
-However, curriculum learning introduces its own set of challenges due to the non-stationary training environment.
+However, curriculum learning introduces its own set of challenges regarding non-stationary learning.

 \looseness=-1 Various continual reinforcement learning (CRL) approaches have been proposed to mitigate catastrophic forgetting, improve plasticity, facilitate transfer learning across new tasks, and scale effectively to handle multiple tasks.
 Current methods can be categorized into fixed-size approaches, which do not change the size of the network for new tasks (i.e., regularization-based approaches or optimization-based methods), and network expansion approaches.
 While network expansion approaches are more likely to achieve better performance, they may suffer from scaling issues as the number of tasks increases \cite{wang2023comprehensive}.